Hi-Angel/notes-backup/debugging.md

 * silently doesn't work under debugger.
 Including hooks like `__lsan_do_recoverable_leak_check` *(calling which may result in weird behavior such as exiting the process)*.
 * leak detection may be run manually by calling `__lsan_do_recoverable_leak_check()` or `__lsan_do_leak_check()`, but note that the latter is confusing.
 It does not shut down the process, but instead it makes it so any further calls to leak checks *(including one that sanitizer will always do at the end of the process)* will no longer work.
 Better use `__lsan_do_recoverable_leak_check()`.
 * "out-of-scope" leaks are mostly undetected.
 That is, if a pointer is still in memory but no longer reachable, it won't be reported.
 The only exception is if "out-of-scope" pointer is inside a function the code returned from and `detect_stack_use_after_return=1` set *(default since GCC-13)*.
+* a possible reason for sporadic leaks may be that a thread was cancelled and didn't free memory nobody else has access to.
+Since threads have shared process memory, it is a valid leak for other threads.

 # bpftrace